Canadian Board of Examiners for Professional Surveyors

 Upon receiving a certificate of completion, a person is eligible to article to an Alberta Land Surveyor.

-Before your articles can be approved, you must fill out an articling resume and a report outlining your program of training and experience to be undertaken during the proposed period of articles (see “Eligibility for Articles” in the Pupil Handbook).
+Before your articles can be approved, you must fill out an articling resume and an action plan outlining your program of training and experience to be undertaken during the proposed period of articles (see “Eligibility for Articles” in the Pupil Handbook).

 Candidates are required to article for a minimum of two years which must consist of at least 18 months of field experience and six months of office experience.
 The pupil must complete the articling requirements within five years unless otherwise approved by the Registration Committee.

-During the articling process, the pupil must complete three written professional exams, three project reports and a final qualifying examination.
+During the articling process, the pupil must complete two written professional exams, two project reports and a final qualifying examination.
+Pupils have three attempts to pass each examination.

 Articled pupils who have experience in Alberta at the party chief level may apply for prior field service credit towards their articles.